 There are many types of coaching.
 Our coaching focuses on leadership development in an organizational and movement building context.
 Our coaches help leaders set and achieve personal goals in concert with the needs and strategies of their organizations and movements.

-We have certified executive coaches on staff and close working relationships with many more nonprofit-sector-focused coaches across the country whom we deploy in many of our leadership development programs.
+We have certified executive coaches on staff and close working relationships with many more social-justice-focused coaches across the country whom we deploy in many of our leadership development programs.
 In addition to formal, certified coaching, we teach and facilitate peer coaching skills in many of our programs and to consulting clients working to strengthen internal leadership development practices.

 Our Coaching Services